divalentSilver/GA-Z-A/docs/README.md

 .

 #Installing
-Click Download in AppStore

-#Running the tests
-.

-#Break down into end to end tests
-.

-#And coding style tests
-.
+Download the application from this repository.

 #Deployment
 .

 #Built With
+* XCode
 * Google Maps API
-* JSON
 * Swifty JSON